How to write a killer lead magnet

 6. Get the message out there.
 There’s no point having a lead magnet if you don’t promote it.
 Use email marketing, social media, word-of-mouth, events and your website to promote your offering.

-7. Follow-up on your lead magnet.
+7. Follow up on your lead magnet.
 You’ve got your list of new leads, so what next?
 Whatever you do, don’t just ignore your new contacts.
 Follow up on the lead magnet with regular communications, asking for feedback and let your readers know what the business can offer.

 By following these tips, you’ll be on the right path to creating a lead magnet that really delivers the goods for your customers and clients.
 If you’d like some expert help creating a lead magnet, why not get in touch today?